amoxley-dev/amoxley-dev/README.md

 ## About Me

-I'm a software engineer with a passion for React, Redux, and Rails.
-My main project right now is Sidcord, a full stack clone of Discord.
-Sidcord uses React-Redux for the frontend and Rails for the backend.
-Using Websockets and Action Cable I was able to create custom backend channels that communicate with the appropriate React components to create a responsive and dynamic live chat.
+I'm a software engineer with a passion for creating applications that are accessible and intuitive.

 ## Technologies